Hadin Azman: Johor Darul Ta'zim

 Despite being offered contracts from several clubs, he opted to play for Johor Darul Ta'zim, signing a lucrative 3-year contract deal with the club, under the guidance of team manager, Fandi Ahmad and head coach, Ismail Ibrahim.
 There are other notable players who signed for the southern side, such as ex-internationals Daniel Güiza, Simone Del Nero, and Malaysia national football team regular starters namely Safiq Rahim, Aidil Zafuan, Norshahrul Idlan and few others.
 Dubbed as the "Dream Team of Malaysian football", Hadin remains as one of the youngest players in the elite squad.

 Felda United

 After his contract with Johor Darul Ta'zim was terminated, Hadin joined Felda United in 2015.
 He played for the youth and first-team.

 Kedah Darul Aman

 On 4 November 2019, Hadin signed a contract with Kedah Darul Aman.

 Kuala Lumpur City

 On 25 December 2020, Hadin signed a two-year contract with Kuala Lumpur City.

+Negeri Sembilan

+On 8 March 2024, Hadin announced as a new Negeri Sembilan player for 2024–25 season.
+He was played for Penang before being a marquee signing for Negeri Sembilan.
+Hadin continue his football career with the club for another year and become vice-captain for 2025–26 season.

 International career

-Hadin represented Malaysia at under-18 and senior team,l.
-He played in several international competitions such as Asian Schools Tournament Under-18, Hassanal Bolkiah Tournament Under-21, and RHB Singapore Cup.
-His first international caps is played against Singapore on 7 October 2016.
+Hadin has represented Malaysia at both youth and senior levels.
+At the youth level, he participated in tournaments such as the Asian Schools Under-18 Tournament and the Hassanal Bolkiah Under-21 Tournament.
+He was also involved in the RHB Singapore Cup.
+Hadin made his senior international debut for Malaysia in a match against the Singapore on 7 October 2016.